cloudmesh-community/book/chapters/container/docker-fs.md

 docker swarm head node.
 To conveniently do this let us define some Linux environment variables to simplify the access and the material presented here.
-YOu can place them even in your `.bashrc` or `.bash_profile` so the information gets populated whnever you start a new terminal.
+YOu can place them even in your `.bashrc` or `.bash_profile` so the information gets populated whenever you start a new terminal.

     export ECHO=149.165.150.76
     export FS_USER=<put your futersystem here>